Wednesday, April 30, 2025

 Hello everyone.
 I hope your day is going well.

 I've told you repeatedly how my family members are huge movie buffs.
 Today I was thinking about the large number of books that have been turned into a movie.
-Gone With the Wind comes to mind as one of the most famous, Rebecca (the moody Hitchcock), The Legend of Hell House, Burnt Offerings, You, Stepford Wives, etc. Maybe that is a credit to the authors, not only do they have an interesting plot but they can paint a cinematic picture for you even before it is on film.
-Lately there have been a couple of books about the movie business, a very famous novel about a legendary actress in the old Hollywood "system", a story of an actress hunting by an unknown fan, and now today we have a new book.
+Gone With the Wind comes to mind as one of the most famous and Rebecca (the moody Hitchcock).
+I've reviewed The Legend of Hell House, Burnt Offerings, You, Stepford Wives, etc. Maybe that is a credit to the authors, not only do they have an interesting plot, but they can paint a cinematic picture for you even before it is on film.
+Lately there have been a couple of books about the movie business, a very famous novel about a legendary actress in the old Hollywood "system", a story of an actress hunted by an unknown fan, and now today we have a new book.
 Hubby has read several from Rhys Bowen and was anxious to add this to his collection.

 I recently read Silent as the Grave by the team of Rhys Bowen and Clare Broyles.
 This book, by the popular mystery writers, places us in downtown 1909 Manhattan.
 Busy young mother, Molly, finds herself entwined in the latest sensation, moving picture production.
 The cameras roll as her teenage daughter aspires to be an actress.
 It is not long before the filming seems to be dangerously sabotaged, and murder ensues.
 Secretly asked to help track down the culprit, Molly weaves her way through the colorful cast of characters we've come to expect from the authors.
 But will she zoom in on the villain in time?